hanabi/hanabi.github.io/docs/variant-specific/pink.md

 - In this situation, after blind-playing the *Trash Pushed* card, the player should first discard the card that initiated the *Trash Push* (the oldest card) and then hold on to the other touched cards.
   - In this situation, *Good Touch Principle* applies to the other touched cards.
 The other members of the team must give a *Fix Clue* to those cards if they are also trash.

+### Pink Precedence

+- Normally, non-variant-specific conventions always take precedence over variant-specific conventions.
+- As an exception, *Bubblegum* and *Taffy Bluff* conventions usually take precedence over their non-variant-specific *Signal Shift* alternatives, as described below:
+  - *Bubblegum* and *Taffy* conventions take precedence over *Rank Choice Ejection (with 2)*.
+  - *Bubblegum* and *Taffy* conventions take precedence over *Unknown Trash Discharge*.
+  - *Bubblegum Bluff* and *Taffy Bluff* holds equal precedence to *4 Charm*; the clued player must therefore write notes for either option.
+  - A true *Bubblegum Finesse* takes precedence over *4 Charm* (this is because, unlike in the *Bluff* scenarios, the pink blind-play 'matches' the rank clue).

 ### Pink Promise with a 5 Stall

 - When a player performs a *5 Stall*, it is clearly a type of *Save Clue*.
 But if two or more 5's are touched as part of the clue, the focus of the clue is unclear.